dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 For alternative approaches to create the project, see [Create a new project in Visual Studio](/visualstudio/ide/create-new-project).

-Visual Studio used the default template for the MVC project you created.
-This basic starter project is a working app.
+Visual Studio used the default project template for the created MVC project.
+The created project:

+* Is a working app.
+* Is a basic starter project.

 # [Visual Studio Code](#tab/visual-studio-code)